leeveshkamboj/TGBroadcastBot/README.md

 # TGBroadcastBot

-A Telethon and Postgres based Telgram Bot for broadcasting to mutiple channels.
+A Telethon and MongoDB based Telgram Bot for broadcasting to mutiple channels.

 # Deploy on heroku